 How to Become an Account Manager from Customer Service

 Customer service reps already do the hardest part of account management: building rapport and solving problems for customers.
 The transition is about shifting from reactive support to proactive relationship ownership and taking responsibility for revenue, not just satisfaction.
+There are 2,352 Account Manager roles in the current corpus — and companies like Amazon (159 open AM roles), AbbVie, Fortinet, and Walmart are actively hiring.

 What Transfers Directly

-Client Communication
+Communication

+The most-requested skill in AM listings.
 Handling difficult conversations, explaining complex topics simply, and building trust under pressure.
 Account managers need this daily.
 Customer service reps have it natively.

 Product Expertise